Heather Graham: Personal life

 Graham has been estranged from her parents in the past.
 Regarding the media's perception of her relationship with her parents, she stated: "I don't really like to talk about my parents because I just feel that it gets misinterpreted in the press."

-Graham has been practising transcendental meditation since 1991 after being introduced to it by David Lynch.
+Graham has been practicing transcendental meditation since 1991 after being introduced to it by David Lynch.
 She has also expressed her dislike of reality television, stating in a 2007 interview: "I think some of it, it seems strange – why do we all want to watch people be so miserable?
 Other people's pain and misery – it seems kind of sad."

 In 1992, Graham dated James Woods, her co-star in the film Diggstown.
-She later dated British rock star Adam Ant.
+She later dated rock star Adam Ant.

-From 2011 to 2018, she was in a relationship with Israeli screenwriter Yaniv Raz.
-She also dated Heath Ledger.
+From 2008 to 2011, she was in a relationship with Israeli screenwriter Yaniv Raz.
+She also dated Heath Ledger, after the couple met in the Czech Republic during the summer of 2000, where she was filming From Hell and he was filming A Knight's Tale.

+She has been dating real estate investor and world record snowboarder John de Neufville since 2022.